KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Serendipitiously, an art festival called [Centerfest](https://durhamarts.org/centerfest/) was taking place on Saturday and Sunday.

 I wandered through the art booths, then stumbled upon one of many musical acts.
 It was called Heart of Carolina A Capella.
-It was fun serendipity.
+It was fun!

 [Video of Heart of Carolina A Capella singing Sweet Caroline](https://youtu.be/89tf1KyUjGs)